Course Info

 Distribution Requirement: Meets Humanities & Identity Power Equity Req

-Note: Seat reservations: 10 seats reserved for HIST majors, 5 seats for first-years
+Note: 5 seats reserved for HIST majors, 8 seats for first-year students, 2 seats for second-year students.

 Course Description:

-This course introduces students to major developments in the political, economic, and social history of North America from the sixteenth to the mid-nineteenth century.
-We will study indigenous sovereignty, encounters between Europeans and Native Americans, the founding of European colonies, the rise of the Atlantic slave trade, the Seven Years' War, the American Revolution, the spread of human enslavement, the War of 1812, Indian removal policy, U.S. wars with Native nations, westward expansion, the U.S.-Mexican War, abolitionism, and the Civil War.
-Students will be challenged to imagine American history within Atlantic and global contexts and to comprehend the expansiveness of Native American homelands and the shifting nature of North American borderlands.
+This course introduces students to major developments in the political, economic, social, and environmental history of North America from the sixteenth to the mid-nineteenth century.
+We will study Indigenous sovereignty, European colonialism, the Atlantic slave trade, the American Revolution, industrialization, abolitionism, U.S. wars with Native nations, and the U.S. Civil War.
+Students will be challenged to imagine American history within Atlantic and global contexts, to comprehend the expansiveness of hundreds of Native American homelands, and to center struggles for Black freedom, Indigenous sovereignty, and gender equality.